odysseyofpigs/logger/README.md

 go get github.com/odysseyofpigs/loggerapplication
 ```

-# Future Optimization
+# TODO

-* Change functions to take User struct pointers to avoid construction of new User
-structures and returns.
-* Move all user structure functionality to a new package to keep it separated from the
-login package.
+* Change log.txt files to be sql database files to instead store the information.
+* Then, create function that reads out information from log.db files and writes them to
+easily readable text files for storage or some other operation.